Director and DP Nino Leitner Withstands the South African Heat with Sachtler

 Director and DP

 Every day, three rhinos are killed for their horn in South Africa.
 With so much senseless slaughtering, rhinos have become one of the most critically endangered species in the world.
 To help shed some light on this issue, Austrian director and cinematographer Nino Leitner traveled to the Shamwari Game Reserve in South Africa to shoot a documentary on preserving the endangered Rhinos in the area.
-As a [mention awards here], Through the Thick follows the rangers down at the reserve who help protect the rhinos from constant poachers.
+Through the Thick follows the rangers down at the reserve who help protect the rhinos from constant poachers.

 “I don’t think humans have the right to decide which animals are allowed to live or become extinct.
 It’ll be heartbreaking if those animals go extinct, but what’s even worse is how upset it makes my daughter.
 She’s four years old and can’t grasp the concept of why people would want to kill an animal like this,” said Andrew Kearney, Ranger Manager of the Shamwari Game Reserve, at the start of the film.